Yelp/yelp_kafka/docs/source/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you're using :py:class:`yelp_kafka.consumer_group.KafkaConsumerGroup`, you can send metrics on request latency and error counts.
-This is off by default for yelp_kafka and uses an instance of :py:class:`yelp_kafka.metrics_reporter.MetricReporter` for reporting metrics
+This is on by default for yelp_kafka and uses an instance of :py:class:`yelp_kafka.metrics_responder.MetricsResponder` for reporting metrics

 Reporting metrics directly from the kafka client is an option that is only available in Yelp's fork of kafka-python (which yelp_kafka uses as